johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 This post is a follow on from the post [Using AZD for faster incremental Azure Container App deployments in Azure DevOps](../2024-07-15-using-azd-for-faster-incremental-azure-container-app-deployments-in-azure-devops/index.md).
 In that post, we looked at how to speed up deployments of Azure Container Apps in Azure DevOps using [Azure Developer CLI (`azd`)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).
 In this post, we're going to look at how to speed up deployments of Azure Static Web Apps in GitHub Actions using `azd`.

 There's going to be a lot of overlap between the two posts.
 I don't want to force you to read two posts, so I'll duplicate some of the content from the previous post here.
-But I'll also add some new content that's specific to Azure Static Web Apps in GitHub Actions.
+But I'll also add some new content that's specific to deploying Azure Static Web Apps in GitHub Actions with `azd`.

 ![title image reading "Using AZD for faster incremental Azure Static Web App deployments in GitHub Actions" with the Azure Static Web Apps logo](title-image.png)